Letter from Dr. Palacios to prospective applicants:

 1By quantitative background I mean having a formal degree at the appropriate level in Math, Computer Science, Biostatistics, Ecology, or Environmental/Marine Science.

-I also welcome hearing from students in the Fisheries and Wildlife Department's undergraduate internship program who are interested in doing a research internship with me.
-However, provided that the student matches the profile, I will require several months of lead time to make the necessary provisions, so it is unlikely that I will respond to last-minute requests.
+I also welcome hearing from students in OSU's Department of Fisheries, Wildlife, and Conservation Sciences undergraduate internship program who are interested in doing a research internship with me.
+However, provided that the student matches the profile, I will require several months of lead time to make the necessary arrangements, so it is unlikely that I will respond to last-minute requests.

-I hope to recruit 1–2 graduate students every year through the Department of Fisheries and Wildlife, but this will be largely dependent on funding availability.
+I hope to recruit 1–2 graduate students every year through the Department of Fisheries, Wildlife, and Conservation Sciences, but this will be largely dependent on funding availability.
 There are several possible funding options:

-Finally, I am currently focusing on advising students seeking a thesis-oriented degree (MSc or PhD), so for the moment I am not accepting students applying for the departmental Fisheries or Wildlife Management Graduate Certificate or the Professional Science Master's in Fisheries and Wildlife Administration programs.
+Finally, I am currently focusing on advising students seeking a thesis-oriented degree (MSc or PhD), so for the moment I am NOT accepting students applying for the departmental Fisheries or Wildlife Management Graduate Certificate, the Professional Science Master's in Fisheries and Wildlife Administration programs, or the multi-departmental Master of Natural Resources degree offered online.

 I will be able to fund a postdoc (i.e., pay for your salary and benefits) only if I have an existing grant that covers these costs.
 Any open position will be advertised here and will be filled on a competitive basis.